 9. Bring Your Own Towel

 On most boats, you must bring your own towel.
 I recommend bringing two — one for the boat and one to sit on when you return to your car.
 Most hotels have beach towels they will happily lend to you, or you can pick one up at any of the ABC convenience stores.

 10. Beach Loading And Unloading

 In some cases, tour boats practice beach loading and unloading.
 This means that the passengers must wade out into the surf and onto the steps of the boat.
 Beach loading means fewer piers have to be built among the fragile coral and, in general, it’s a good thing.
 But if you’re not expecting it, you might feel awkward getting out to the boat this way.

 First, expect to get wet as you walk across the surf (another reason to keep a spare outfit and towel in your car!).
 Bring footwear that you can easily slip on and off and that you don’t mind getting wet, like a pair of flip-flops.
 Finally, bring all your belongings in one easy-to-carry bag, like a backpack or a sturdy tote.
 Pack your cell phone, keys, and other valuables into a waterproof bag and place it securely in your main bag — not your pocket!
 It’s helpful to have your hands free to keep your balance as you walk into the shallow water and to grip the rails once you board.

-11. Molokini Has Spiritual Significance
+11. Spiritual Significance

 Finally, remember that you are a guest of the people of Hawaii.
 Molokini is more than just a beautiful nature preserve.
 It figures heavily in the legends and spiritual beliefs of Hawaiians, as do the animals you’re privileged to see.
 Wearing reef-friendly sunscreen, making an effort to avoid any possible contact with marine animals, and choosing a tour operator that practices sustainability isn’t just demonstrating sound environmental stewardship — it demonstrates your respect for this sacred region.